frconor-ebook/meditations/_posts/2025-02-10-the-holiness-in-rest-a-sacred-pause.md

 occupation, detaching oneself from the normal toil of the day, the week, and the year" (John Paul II, *Angelus*, July 20, 1980).

-We mustn\'t wander around aimlessly.
+It's important that we don't wander around aimlessly.
 Our time off mustn\'t just be empty time.
 It\'s very good to have a plan, to plan family fun, to plan family rest, or to plan holiday time.

 "Sometimes," said St. John Paul II, "it would be good to go and enjoy nature---the mountains, the sea, the forest."